A Warmer Than Average Winter Doesn’t Always Mean Sunshine and Blue Skies

 Wind Chill: How cold it feels as opposed to the actual temperature.
 Wind removes heat from our bodies faster than still air, making it feel colder and increasing the risk of frostbite and hypothermia.
 Dress in layers for the actual temperature with additional protection from the wind.
 Cover all exposed skin and protect your eyes with glasses or goggles.

-Winter Storm Watch: Winter storm conditions are possible with 36 to 48 hours.
+Winter storm conditions are possible with 36 to 48 hours.
 Review your winter storm preparation plans.
-Stay alert to changing weather reports and remember the possibility of a winter storm warning exists within two days.
+Stay alert to changing weather reports and remember that a winter storm watch may turn into a winter storm warning over the next 48 hours.
 Change travel plans to arrive before the storm or wait until it passes.
 Watch local weather forecasts or weather websites for updates.

 Winter Weather Hazards at Home